-- Gross atomic charges, computed from a Mulliken population analysis. - Geometry Updates.
-The contents of this section depends on the RunType: Geometry Optimization Erequencies.
-It is absent in a Create run and in a Single - Geometry Optimization, Frequencies....
-It is absent in a Create run and in a SinglePoint calculation. - Gradients on the atoms: derivatives of the energy w.r.t. changes in the nuclear coordinates. - Summary of convergence issues.
+- · Gross atomic charges, computed from a Mulliken population analysis. - Geometry Updates.
+The contents of this section depends on the RunType: Geometry Optimization, Frequencies....
+It is absent in a Create run and in a SinglePoint calculation. - · Gradients on the atoms: derivatives of the energy w.r.t. changes in the nuclear coordinates. - Summary of convergence issues.
 One of the items considered for convergence is the maximum Cartesian gradient.
 This value corresponds in principle to one of the Gradients on the Atoms.

 Differences may occur due to user-set and automatic constraints.